tom-seddon/beeblink/docs/tools.md

 # BeebLink Tools

 The BeebLink tools can be found in the `beeblink` volume.
-Do a SHIFT+BREAK to run the menu, and select the tool of interest.
+You can select this volume and do a SHIFT+BREAK to run the menu.

+For quick access, do a B+T+BREAK (hold B and T, and tap BREAK) to run the menu.
+(This doesn't change the current volume, handy if there's a file on it you want to use with Disk Imager or ROM Tool.)

 ## Disk Imager